Corporate governance

 Managing Director of Communication & Culture

 The Executive Board is a forum for consultation and decision-making by the CEO and managing directors.
 The Executive Board sees to strategy formulation and shall ensure that Landsbankinn's operations accord with current laws and rules at each time.
 In addition, the CEO has appointed four cross-disciplinary standing committees, comprised of managing directors and other managers, with the aim of ensuring collaboration and implementation of the Bank's strategy.
-These are: The Credit Committee, the Risk & Finance Committee (RAFC), the Operational Risk Committee and the Project Committee.
+These are: the Credit Committee, the Risk & Finance Committee (RAFC), the Operational Risk Committee and the Project Committee.

 Þórður Örlygsson, innri endurskoðandi Landsbankans